Pauliku

 Pauliku is a village in Jõhvi Parish, Ida-Viru County in northeastern Estonia.
 It is located just southwest of the town of Jõhvi and northwest of Ahtme, district of Kohtla-Järve.
 Pauliku is bordered by the Tallinn–Narva railway to the north and Tammiku spoil tip to the south.
-As of 2011 Census, the settlement's population was 70.
+As of the 2011 census, the settlement's population was 70.